jessethefish/useful/README.md

 # useful
-Collection of useful commands and tools.
+Collection of useful Linux commands and tools.

 # awk_examples